astronomer/docs/astro/configure-deployment-resources.md

 ### Scheduler resources

 The [Airflow scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks when the dependencies are met.
-By adjusting the **Scheduler Count** slider in the **Configuration** tab of the Cloud UI, you can configure up to 4 schedulers, each of which will be provisioned with the Astronomer Units (AU) specified in **Resources**.
+The executor type you select determines what scheduler resource settings can be adjusted.
+You can select a Celery or a Kubernetes executor.
+The executor determines determines which worker resources run your scheduled tasks.

+You can adjust the following scheduler resource settings:

+- **Default Max Tasks Per Worker**: Celery executor only.
+Move the slider to select the number of tasks that a worker can process simultaneously.
+- **Default Worker Count**: Celery executor only.
+Move the slider to select the number of can run in parallel in the worker queue.
+- **Scheduler Resources**: Select the number of Astronomer Units (AU) assigned to the schedulers.
+Alternatively, move the CPU and memory slider to use specific CPU and memory values to automatically determine the scheduler AU assignment.
 An AU is a unit of CPU and memory allocated to each scheduler in a Deployment.
-1 AU is equivalent to 0.1 CPU and 0.375 GiB of memory.
-Assigning 5 AUs to a scheduler is equivalent to 0.5 CPUs and 1.88 GiB of memory.
-You can view the CPU and memory allocations for schedulers on the Deployment **Details** page in the Cloud UI.
+One AU is equivalent to 0.1 CPU and 0.375 GiB of memory.
+Assigning five AUs to a scheduler is equivalent to 0.5 CPUs and 1.88 GiB of memory.

-For example, if you set scheduler resources to 10 AU and **Scheduler Count** to 2, your Deployment will run with 2 Airflow schedulers using 10 AU each.
+- **Scheduler Count**: Move the slider to select the number of schedulers for the Deployment.
+Each scheduler is provisioned with the AU you specified in the **Scheduler Resources** field.
+For example, if you set scheduler resources to ten AU and **Scheduler Count** to two, your Deployment will run with two Airflow schedulers using ten AU each.
+For high availability, Astronomer recommends selecting a minimum of two schedulers.

-If you experience delays in task execution, which you can track with the Gantt Chart view of the Airflow UI, Astronomer recommends increasing the AU allocated towards the scheduler.
-The default resource allocation is 10 AU.
+If you experience delays in task execution, which you can track with the Gantt Chart view of the Airflow UI, Astronomer recommends increasing the allocated AU value.
+The default resource allocation is ten AU.

 #### Edit scheduler settings

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **Details** tab.
 3. Click **Edit Details**.
+4. Optional.
+Update the Deployment executor.
-4. Edit the scheduler resource settings.
+5. Edit the scheduler resource settings.
 See [Scheduler resources](#scheduler-resources).
-5. Click **Update**.
+6. Click **Update**.

     The Airflow components of your Deployment automatically restart to apply the updated resource allocations.
 This action is equivalent to deploying code to your Deployment and does not impact running tasks that have 24 hours to complete before running workers are terminated.
 See [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).

+### Update the Deployment executor

+The executor determines which worker resources run your scheduled tasks.
+The Celery executor runs multiple tasks on a single pod and is a good option for most uses cases.
+The Kubernetes executor runs individual tasks is an isolated Kubernetes pod and is a good option when few seconds of latency during start up isn't a concern.

+1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
+2. Click the **Details** tab.
+3. Click **Edit Details**.
+4. Select an executor.
+5. Optional.
+Edit the scheduler settings.
+6. Click **Update**.

 ## Update a Deployment name and description